SpacehuhnTech/esp8266_deauther/README.md

 The 802.11 WiFi protocol contains a so called [deauthentication frame](https://mrncciew.com/2014/10/11/802-11-mgmt-deauth-disassociation-frames/).
 It is used to disconnect clients safely from a wireless network.

-For example your smartphone will send such a frame to its connected network when you turn the WiFi off.
-The router then knows that you are no longer a part of the network and stops sending you packets.

-When you just get out of the range of your WiFi network, the router wouldn’t notice it and would send you data and wait for your answer.
-After some time you get a timeout and the router kicks you off the network anyway.
-But for the sake of resources and to prevent errors, these packets were invented.

 Because they are unencrypted, you just need the mac address of the WiFi router and of the client device which you want to disconnect from the network.
 You don’t even have to be in the network or know the password, it’s enough to be in its range.

 ### What an ESP8266 is

-The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) a very cheap micro controller with build in WiFi.
+The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) is a very cheap micro controller with build in WiFi.
 It contains a powerfull 160 MHz processor and you can program it with the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 This makes it perfect for this project.

 You can buy these chips for under $2 from China!